measty/tiatoolbox/README.md

 The best way of getting segmentations (in the form of contours) into the visualization is by putting them in an AnnotationStore.
 The other options are .geojson, and .dat.

-If your annotatins are in a geojson format following the sort of thing QuPath would output, that should also be ok.
+If your annotatins are in a geojson format following the sort of thing QuPath would output, that should be ok.
 Contours stored following hovernet-style output in a .dat file should also work

 Hovernet style:
 sample_dict = {nuc_id: {